yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apimgr_relnotes/_index.md

 * The `DataTypes` in API Manager have been changed to align with the OAS3 data types
 * Users have the option to modify all back-end APIs without cloning

-### Traffic Monitor Externalisation Showcase
+### Traffic monitor externalization showcase

-Leveraging existing capabilities to output Traffic Monitor data using the OpenLogging functionality, we will also provide an example dashboard for ElasticSearch to showcase this capability.
+An example dashboard for ElasticSearch leverages existing capabilities to output traffic monitor data using the open logging functionality, and showcases this capability.

-Easy to integrate with and to setup, ELK enables customers to extend their analytics needs via easy customization options.
+Easy to integrate with and to setup, ELK enables you to extend your analytics needs using easy customization options.

-The integration showcases increased performance, provide the ability to store more data for longer, leveraging 1st class database integration options that ELK provide and also provides role base access control capability if used in conjuction with LDAP.
+The integration showcases increased performance, provides the ability to store more data for longer, leveraging first class database integration options that ELK provide, and also provides role based access control capabilities if used in conjunction with LDAP.

 ## Important changes

 <!-- Use this section to describe any changes in the behavior of the product (as a result of features or fixes), for example, new Java system properties in the jvm.xml file.
 This section could also be used for any important information that doesn't fit elsewhere. -->

 ### Increased validation of WSDLs

 In this release the xerces library has been updated to `xerces 2.12.0`.
 This library enforces stricter rules when validating malformed schemas.
 This means that some WSDLs that were previously imported successfully by API Manager might not import successfully in this version.
 To suppress schema validation errors and relax the stricter validation of XML files a new flag `-DwsdlImport.suppressSchemaValidationErrors` is available in the `policystudio.ini` file.
 Set this flag to `true` if required.
 The default value `false`.

 ### Filebeat v6.2.2

 Filebeat has been updated to use v6.2.2.
 When installing Filebeat, follow the [official filebeat documentation](https://www.elastic.co/guide/en/beats/filebeat/6.6/index.html).

 ## Limitations of this release